DavidBloomer11/Bloomerp/README.md

 - **Submit a Pull Request**: When you're ready, submit a pull request for review.

 Feel free to open issues for feature requests or discussions.

+## License
+By contributing to this project, you agree that your contributions will be licensed under the AGPL v3 and may be used in commercially licensed versions of this software.

+This project is licensed under the [GNU Affero General Public License v3](LICENSE.txt).

+For commercial licensing options, please contact [bloomer.david@outlook.com](mailto:bloomer.david@outlook.com).